RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 **Hydraulic Jump**

-The hydraulic jump can bee seen at around 2350 but the f-wave solver fails to converge to a constant momentum.
+The hydraulic jump can be seen around 2350, but the f-wave solver fails to converge to a constant momentum.
-Therefore a spike in the momentum can be seen at around 2350.
+Therefore, a peak in momentum can be seen around 2350.

 3.4.
 1D Tsunami Simulation
 --------------------------